Ewan Jamieson: Air force career

+Later life and death

+Jamieson retired as Chief of the Defence Staff in 1986, despite being offered an extension to his term in the role; he later said that he wished to be free to engage in public debate about defence policy.
+Subsequently, he was critical of successive National and Labour governments' decisions, particularly in relation to New Zealand's anti-nuclear policy, and cuts to defence spending.
+His thoughts were set out in his book, Friend or Ally, published in 1990.

+In retirement, Jamieson lived in Taupō, and he died there on 21 March 2013, at the age of 82.
+His wife, Margaret, Lady Jamieson, died in 2025.

 Honours

 In 1977, Jamieson was awarded the Queen Elizabeth II Silver Jubilee Medal.
 In the 1981 New Year Honours, he was appointed a Companion of the Order of the Bath.
 He was made an Officer of the Order of the British Empire in the 1967 Queen's Birthday Honours, and promoted to Knight Commander of the Order of the British Empire in the 1986 New Year Honours.